 The L-STF, L-LTF, L-SIG, RL-SIG, U-SIG, UHR-STF, UHR-LTF, and PE fields are present in all UHR PPDU formats.
 The ELR-MARK and ELR-SIG fields are present only in the UHR ELR PPDU format.

-…

 38.3.7 Enhanced Long Range PPDU

 A UHR Enhanced Long Range (ELR) PPDU can be used to overcome the link budget imbalance between downlink and uplink or can be used to achieve higher data rate when compared to a DSSS PPDU defined in Clause 15 (DSSS PHY specification for the 2.4 GHz band designated for ISM applications).